Are Supersets Good for Hypertrophy? Pro Tips & Examples

 What are supersets?

-Supersets are a weight training technique where you perform two exercises back-to-back with no rest in between.
-These exercises can target the same muscle group (a "compound superset") or different muscle groups (an "antagonistic superset").
+Supersets are a weight training technique in which you perform two exercises back-to-back with little to no rest in between.
+These exercises can either target the same muscle group, referred to as agonist supersets, or different and opposing muscle groups, called antagonist supersets.

 Are supersets good for hypertrophy?